sap-tutorials/Tutorials/tutorials/hana-advanced-analytics-teched-2/hana-advanced-analytics-teched-2.md

 [ACCORDION-BEGIN [Step 4: ](Build the view)]

 It is now time to physically create the view in the database.
-Right-click on the definition of the view and choose **Build**
+Right-click on the definition of the view and choose **Build**.

 ![Explore data](8.png)